tomasherceg/dotvvm-docs/Pages/basics-command-binding.md

 ﻿## Command Binding

-This type of binding allows to call a function in the ViewModel on the server.
+The **command binding** allows to call a method in the viewmodel on the server.

-Consider the following ViewModel:
+Consider the following viewmodel:

 ```CSHARP
 public class MyViewModel {